 Checklist for Project Kickoff

-Watch and learn from Jennifer Whitt, PMP, our project management expert.
+Watch and learn from Jennifer Bridges, PMP, our project management expert.
 She’ll discuss some of the items that make an effective checklist in preparing you for your project kick off.

 So first of all, most project managers are dealing with multiple projects.
 So, we want to first identify, “What is the project name?” and “Who is the client?”
 The client could be some business unit internally, or could be an external client.
 You want to identify “Who is the project manager?”
 That would be you.
 And the date.
 So here is some of the things that need to be done in preparation.
 So there is a lot of work to be done before you kick off.